Cheerleader Camp (1987)

 Directed by anyone interesting?
 John Quinn, a complete unknown who has done some work on Playboy films.

-Any violence/gore?
-A couple of strong gore scenes.
+Any gore or violence?
+A couple of strong but quite brief gore scenes.

-Any sex?
+Any sex or nudity?
 Some brief topless scenes and a little sex, minimal compared to other genre entries.

 The DVD